-The sales and marketing of the Group's products are carried out by our wholly-owned subsidiaries corporations, Lysaght Marketing Sdn Bhd and Lysaght Marketing (S) Pte Ltd, located at Shah Alam and Singapore respectively.
+The sales and marketing of the Group's products are carried out by our wholly-owned subsidiaries corporations, Lysaght Marketing Sdn.
+Bhd. and Lysaght Marketing (S) Pte.
+Ltd., located at Shah Alam and Singapore respectively.

 As part of the Group's strategy to ensure continued growth, the Group is committed in upgrading our current manufacturing facilities as well as expansion of the existing factory.
-The Group in 2017 acquired a piece of leasehold land together with a factory and office erected thereon located adjacent to our existing factory in lpoh.
-Despite the unprecedented circumstances in 2020, the amalgamation and construction of factory extension building has been successfully completed during the second quarter of 2020.
+The Group had in 2020 completed the amalgamation and construction of factory extension building on a piece of leasehold land acquired in 2017 that is adjacent to our existing factory in Ipoh.